Use the tidbcloud_serverless_cluster Resource

 Import a TiDB Cloud Starter cluster

-For a TiDB Cloud Starter cluster that is not managed by Terraform, you can use Terraform to manage it just by importing it.
+For a TiDB Cloud Starter cluster that is not managed by Terraform, you can bring it under Terraform management by importing it.

 Add an import block for the new